Joy1112/pymarl-football/README.md

 ### Create a Docker Container for SPD
 To carry out the experiments, you should first attatch to an environment with all dependencies installed.
 Here we give some guides on how to create a docker container for SPD.
-Note if you ***deploy with the source code***, you can just skip this part.
+**Note if you *deploy with the source code*, you can just skip this part.**

-If you want to reproduce the SMAC experimental results, remember to mount the *StarCraftII* (which can be downloaded by `install_sc2.sh`) into the docker container.
+If you want to reproduce the SMAC experimental results, remember to mount the *StarCraftII* (which can be downloaded by the script `install_sc2.sh`) into the docker container.

 ```shell
 # create a `results` folder in your host first to save the experiments results